parrt/cs652/lectures/gc.md

 ### Nondisruptive, Incremental Tracing Collectors

-If you must avoid stopping to do collection, you can interleave collection with the running program, stopping the program during tiny collections, with an *incremental collector*. *Concurrent collectors* also interleave their work with the execution of the *mutator* (the program) but does not stop the execution of the mutator.
+If you must avoid stopping to do collection, you can interleave collection with the running program, stopping the program during tiny collections, with an *incremental collector*.
+Or you can interleave the GC work with the execution of the *mutator* (the program) with a *concurrent collector* that does not stop the execution of the mutator.
 It presents an obvious concurrency problem because, while it's looking for (tracing) live objects, the mutator can rearrange the objects.

-One means of dealing with this concurrency is a *write barrier*, which tracks pointer writes.
-The write barrier can record writes of pointers into objects and re-traverse some objects later.
-This allows writes to occur while the collector is operating.
-Reads are obviously not an issue here.
-Incremental collectors can be combined with generational schemes for added efficiency.

 Important fact: once something is garbage you can never become live again.
 A concurrent collector can therefore remove any garbage it identifies even though the mutator is currently changing pointers all over the place.